keetonian/AgCubio/AgCubio/Project1/Resources/README.txt

 Current state of the project:

+-----Database----- 12/11/15

+AgCubio now updates a database (and in turn a webpage) on the death of a player

+Front-end
+	The following browser entries work with AgCubio: http://[ipaddress]:11100/players - shows the game stats for every player http://[ipaddress]:11100/games?player=[playername] - shows stats for a single player for all games the player was in http://[ipaddress]:11100/eaten?id=[gameid] - shows elaborated stats, including list of other players eaten, for a single player game
+	In addition, entries on all webpages link to the other corresponding web pages

+	Invalid browser requests to the server link to an error page, which links to the main “High Scores” page (first above) Invalid player names or id’s in corresponding browser entries link to a webpage with an empty table signifying no available info.
+		This page links back to the main page
+	All webpages are cleanly designed and tables look nice

+Back-end
+	Database uses two tables: Players (most stats) and Eaten (eaten players).
+This seemed like better practice than using one table and appending eaten player names in a long string that might get concatenated depending on allocated DB column space Database tables are reset when a server is closed and opened again.
+	Stats values for a player are obtained from both the World class and the Server class, depending on where stats are more accessible.
+Stats are compiled in the server and added to the database upon player socket disconnection In Network, the Send method was modified with an optional parameter to distinguish between game server and web server sends (callback changes)
+	A custom html-generating static class in Server aids with creating webpages, also done in server based on the query received in the web browser

 -----Server-----

 Current most up-to-date server is in the Server branch.

 This project is only close to completion due to hours spent on compatibility.
 It took a lot of time and study to figure out how to make our client and the class client